MHA Program Application Requirements

 - Personal statement addressing your interest in health administration and your qualifications for the MHA Program

 - Transcripts for all degrees earned in schools outside the U.S. or Canada are required to have a course-by-course educational credential evaluation completed by an agency accredited by the National Association of Credential Evaluation Services (NACES).
 We require the use of World Education Services (WES).
 This evaluation provides a U.S. course equivalent including semester hours earned, course content, and corresponding letter grade for all courses listed on the international applicant’s transcript.
 This evaluation must be completed before the application can be considered for admission.
 The requirement for evaluation of transcripts is waived for graduates of foreign medical schools with a current license to practice in the U.S.

 - International applicants who trained in non-English speaking schools and do not reside in an English speaking country are required to take either the TOEFL or IELTS exam.
-Students who fail to meet this requirement must enroll in a course at the Intensive English Center and achieve satisfactory grades before admission to graduate study.
 Students whose scores on either of these exams are more than two years old must retake the test.
 The expected minimum score is for the IELTS exam is 7, with no subsection below 6.
 The expected minimum score on the TOEFL Internet Based Test is 90.

 - For more information about international students services, please visit the SBU Visa and Immigration website.

 For further information or to make an in-person appointment, please email firstname.lastname@example.org.
 To join us for an information session, please click here for our upcoming session schedule.